Behnam-sn/Castle-Docusaurus/docs/web/soap.md

 ## Specification

-The SOAP specification defines the messaging framework, which consists of:
+The SOAP specification defines the messaging framework,
+Which consists of:

-- The SOAP processing model, defining the rules for processing a SOAP message
+- **The SOAP processing model**

+  Defining the rules for processing a SOAP message

-- The SOAP extensibility model defining the concepts of SOAP features and SOAP modules
+- **The SOAP extensibility model**

+  Defining the concepts of SOAP features and SOAP modules

-- The SOAP underlying protocol binding framework describing the rules for defining a binding to an underlying protocol that can be used for exchanging SOAP messages between SOAP nodes
+- **The SOAP underlying protocol binding framework**

+  Describing the rules for defining a binding to an underlying protocol that can be used for exchanging SOAP messages between SOAP nodes

-- The SOAP message construct defining the structure of a SOAP message
+- **The SOAP message construct**

+  Defining the structure of a SOAP message